TACC/Lmod/docs/source/340_inherit.rst

 which then you can add on to.
 You can use the *inherit()* function to "import" the same named module in the module tree.

-To make things concrete, let's assume that are a boost developer and the system has a boost library as well.
+To make things concrete, let's assume that you are a boost developer and the system has a boost library as well.
 The system boost version is 1.8 and you are working on 1.9.
 There is a system gcc 9.1 module.
 You create the following directory: $HOME/my_modules and under there